rancher/docs/content/rancher/v2.x/en/faq/technical/_index.md

 #### Why is my Layer-4 Load Balancer in `Pending` state?

 The Layer-4 Load Balancer is created as `type: LoadBalancer`.
 In Kubernetes, this needs a cloud provider or controller that can satisfy these requests, otherwise these will be in `Pending` state forever.
-More information can be on [Cloud Providers]({{< baseurl >}}/rancher/v2.x/en/concepts/clusters/cloud-providers/) or [Create External Load Balancer](https://kubernetes.io/docs/tasks/access-application-cluster/create-external-load-balancer/)
+More information can be found on [Cloud Providers]({{< baseurl >}}/rancher/v2.x/en/concepts/clusters/cloud-providers/) or [Create External Load Balancer](https://kubernetes.io/docs/tasks/access-application-cluster/create-external-load-balancer/)

+#### Where is the state of Rancher stored?

+- Single node install: in the embedded etcd of the `rancher/rancher` container, located at `/var/lib/rancher`.
+- High Availability install: in the etcd of the RKE cluster created to run Rancher.